hashicorp/nomad/website/source/docs/job-specification/constraint.html.md

 page_title: "constraint Stanza - Job Specification"
 sidebar_current: "docs-job-specification-constraint"
 description: |-
-  The "constraint" stanza specifies non-resource requirements.
+  The "constraint" stanza allows restricting the set of eligible nodes.
   Constraints may filter on attributes or metadata.
 Additionally constraints may be specified at the job, group, or task levels for ultimate flexibility.
 ---

 # `constraint` Stanza